 - For a batch in the batch list, the "Unsaved" label is added to the right of the batch status

 - The icon "pulses"

 If you have selected one or more tests, then when you hover the cursor over the save button you are offered the following choices (see 1 in the image below):

 - Save all.
 Choosing this option will save all the unsaved changes in the batch.

 - Save selected tests.
 Choosing this option only saves tests whose checkboxes have been checked, even if they were not changed (see 2 in the image below).

 After you save to the baseline you may see a message regarding expired variations.
-For more information regarding variation and these messages see baseline-variations.htm.
+For more information regarding variation and these messages see Working with baseline variations.